datakind/data-recipes-ai/CONTRIBUTION.md

 - Add promptflow to docker-compose-github.yml and update action to use this env (time was short and wasn't working).
 This will reduce overhead and complexity
 - Figure out how to make call_assistant.py exit async look so it doesn't have to run in a wrapper that then kills process
-- Push docker comtainers to a registry so flow doesn't run build every time
+- Push docker containers to a registry so flow doesn't run build every time
 - Bug the chainlit folks to see if they can do something more formal around testing, to avoid complex monkey patching

 ## GitHub Workflow